NathanTMoses/Home/Book2.md

-# The Silver Bird: The Many
+# The Silver Bird: The Revival

 # Chapter 1: The Aftermath